nightblade9/topical/README.md

 # Additional Configuration

 You can include a `config.json` file in your project directory.
-Current supported fields:

-- `intro`: a little introductory blurb to display on the home page, before the stats list.
-- `intro_suffix`: anything to display after the intro stats, eg. closing `div` tag.
+Currently, there are no supported fields.

 # Additional Pages